METRIX IAP

 What to do

-Swap primary text only in existing APEX-C01 visual to: "Worn by the relentless.
+Swap primary text only in existing DC02 visual to: "Made from legends.
 This isn't fashion.
-It's APEX Supply Co.."
+It's King of Violence."

 — No new creative production.
 Same visual.
 Same audience.
 Same ad structure.
 14-day test window.
 Success: CPA ≤ $46.